Skip to main content Skip to main navigation Skip to footer content

 Satisfactory Academic Progress (SAP) Policy & Procedures

-A review of student Satisfactory Academic Progress (SAP) toward an eligible degree or certificate is required by federal, state, and institutional rules as one condition for financial aid eligibility.
-Students that are not meeting the standards for satisfactory academic progress are not eligible to receive financial aid funding.
+A review of a student's Satisfactory Academic Progress (SAP) toward an eligible degree or certificate is required by federal, state, and institutional rules as one condition for financial aid eligibility.
+SAP is reviewed at the end of each term after grades are finalized.
+Students who do not meet SAP standards are not eligible to receive financial aid funding.
 There are opportunities to appeal.
-SAP is reviewed at the end of each term.
-Appeal procedures and deadline information are posted on the Financial Aid website.
-All appeal decisions are final.
+Appeal procedures and deadline information are posted annually on the Financial Aid website.

 Please see below for the following information about Satisfactory Academic Progress (SAP) Policies and Procedures: